chrahunt/tagpro-neomacro-plus/README.md

 Using a different syntax for macros may be difficult.
 It is easy to incorporate a parser into the existing userscript.
 Just replace the `@resource` URL in the userscript header with one pointing to your generated parser.

 It is less easy to create the parser for a new macro syntax.
 Clone this project, create the grammar for your language according to the [jison](https://github.com/zaach/jison) specification, replace the existing `src/grammar.jison` file, then run `gulp` in the root directory of the project to create the userscript.
 Make sure to change the repo details in `package.json` to align with the Github repository that the parser will be uploaded to.
 This will be made easier in the future.

+As it is, there are some restrictions on the grammar for a macro syntax.
+There cannot be trailing optional parameters.
+This results from the fact that there will be some issues if a sentence in your grammar is a sub-expression of another valid sentence that you intend to be accessible.
+For this to be overcome there would need to be an ending marker on macro key sequences so the userscript would know when to send a key sequence to the parser, but at the moment this doesn't prohibit the grammar from being expressive enough.